Alan Bersten Shares Video Of Hilarious Human Bike Featuring ‘DWTS’ Pro Pals

 “Tour content keeps getting better and better,” joked one fan of the series.

 “Where can I get one of those bikes?
-You are the best!” remarked a third social media user, to which Alan responded, “Not for sale.
-Sorry!
-Still a prototype.”
+You are the best!” remarked a third social media user.